lassilaiho/compression-algorithms-tiralabra/docs/user-manual.md

 \<output>.
 Passing the `-d` flag switches the program to decompression mode.
 In decompression mode \<input> must be a file compressed using the same program.
 The decompressed file is written to \<output>.
-Both programs support the `-help` flag which prints usage information to standard output.
+Both programs support the `-help` flag which prints usage information.